nicolaegues/OT2_group_project/docs/basic_example.rst

         Parameters
         ----------
         liquid_volumes : np.ndarray
-            The liquid volumes of the experimental products.
+            The liquid volumes of the experimental parameters used to generate the experimental products in the current iteration.

         iteration_count : int
             The current iteration.